S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-10-Top-3-errors-intro.md

 _Reading time: 3 minutes_

 We discuss the three main errors that students make in the Introduction Section of a Lab Report, and how to successfully avoid making those errors.

-Links:
-Error 1: No rationale
-Solution 1
-Ideas for Rationales
-Error 2: No definitions
-Solution 2
-Error 3: Incorrectly discussing the literature Solution 3

 ## **Error 1/3**
 ### *The Error:* No Rationale